— Syrinq —

 — SUMMARY

-Once meant for greatness, at least told many a times by her predecessors in a powerful lineage of mages.
-A destination tied to magic that was refused, and the little prodigy would find its true definition through her own ways of exploration.
-Leaving behind all that she'd known, Syrinq found a home elsewhere with a group of knights, far off from her beginnings.
-Going on adventures with friends and expressing her creativity through smithing, the knight eventually found a true connection to magic as well as happiness- And that meant everything to her.
+Once meant for greatness, at least told many a times by their predecessors in a powerful lineage of mages.
+A destination tied to magic that was refused, and the little prodigy would find its true definition through their own ways of exploration.
+Leaving behind all that they'd known, Syrinq found a home elsewhere with a group of knights, far off from their beginnings.
+Going on adventures with friends and expressing their creativity through smithing, the knight eventually found a true connection to magic as well as happiness- And that meant everything to them.

 — TRAITS